ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_engineering_extraction/scaling/standardization.md

 ## Description

-Z-score normalization refers to the process of normalizing every value in a dataset such that the mean of all of the values is 0 and the standard deviation is 1.
+Z-score normalization refers to the process of normalizing every value in a dataset such that the mean of All the values is 0 and the standard deviation is 1.

 This technique transforms the feature values to have a mean of 0 and a standard deviation of 1.
 Standardization **is less affected by outliers in the data than min-max scaling**.